-The following checklists are intended as a guide for those who own, operate, manage or work in cinemas or theatres to assist them in identifying the hazards and risks associated with counter terrorism planning.
+The following checklists are intended as a guide for those who own, operate, manage or work within the General Aviation sector to assist them in identifying the hazards and risks associated with counter terrorism planning.

-They are not however exhaustive and some of the guidance might not be relevant to all cinemas or theatres.
+They are not however exhaustive and some of the guidance might not be relevant to all aviation sites.